harshalpatilR/ezmeral/Presto/Presto Iceberg.md

 ![Select](images/iceberg_select.jpg)

-3) Check snapshots are visible.
+3) Ensure snapshots are visible.
 It is indeed Iceberg table.

 ```sql
 select made_current_at, cast(snapshot_id as varchar) as snapshot, cast(parent_id as varchar) as parent, is_current_ancestor from dficeberg.default."kafka_ingest3$history"